alzo-archi/ovo/README.md

 ## Current state

-Ovo in its current state is capable of correctly running this input :
+Ovo in its current state is capable of correctly running small programs :

 ```elixir
 fibs = \a ->